Are You Too Good as Number One on Your Sales Team?

 It isn’t all recess all the time.
 It’s very hard work.
 Work most people are afraid to do.

 But think about this: Are you OK with yourself, and do you also feel OK around other people?
-Do you have fun in your job?
+Do you have fun at your job?
 Do you take risks?
 Do you like to try new things?
 Do you “think outside the box”?
 Do you reply, “What box?”
 If your reply is “Yes!”, then to people around you, you’re guilty of acting like a child.

 Nobody told those other people they can’t enjoy their Child ego states, too.